This worked example demonstrates a basic comparison and deployment of two SQL Server databases.

 Mappings define which tables and views can be compared.
 For example, the table WidgetDescriptions in WidgetDev is mapped to WidgetDescriptions in WidgetLive.
 However, it can be mapped to any table with a sufficiently similar structure.

 You can use the object mappings to compare tables with different or similar names.

 The table WidgetPrices shows a Partial mapping, as not all of its columns could be automatically mapped.

-- To view and edit the column mappings, click Partial for the WidgetPrices table:
+- To view and edit the column mappings, in the Status column, click Partial for the WidgetPrices table:

 A dialog box is displayed for you to edit the column mappings:

 - In the lower pane of the dialog box, click DateValidFrom and then ValidFrom, and then click Map to map the columns.The columns move to the upper pane of the dialog box.

 - Map the DateValidTo and ValidTo columns in the same way, and click Close.The status for the WidgetPrices table changes to Mapped.

 SQL Data Compare displays a message dialog box that shows the progress of the comparison.
 If you select the Close dialog box on completion check box, SQL Data Compare closes this message dialog box automatically the next time that you run a comparison on a project.
 For this example, leave the setting as it is, and click OK to close the message box.